Pelican-Elegant/elegant/content/Elegant - Pelican Theme/social-profiles-sidebar.md

 src="|filename|/images/social-profiles-sidebar-default.png" alt="Social
 Profiles in the Sidebar" />

-Elegant understands the needs of the bloggers and importance of readers engagement but it makes sure author's *"online social karma"* is not pushed down readers' throats.
+Elegant understands the importance of readers engagement but it makes sure not to push author's *"online social karma"* down readers' throats.

 Elegant displays the widget in the sidebar.
 Each icon is a link to a social media profile with an appropriate title attribute.
 Icons use muted color which